 Previously called the International Emerging Technology Symposium, the EWTS has been renamed to better associate the event with water- and plumbing-related issues.
-The sixth EWTS is co-convened by the four associations that have worked together closely over the past few years to grow the symposium and make it a can’t-miss event for those who work or are interested in the fields of safe plumbing, water distribution, and water efficiency.
+The sixth EWTS is co-convened by the four associations that have worked together closely over the past few years to grow the symposium and made it a can’t-miss event for those who work or are interested in the fields of safe plumbing, water distribution, and water efficiency.
 The co-conveners stress that the EWTS is still an international event and welcome abstracts and participation from across the globe.

 What is it?

 There is no other occasion where participants can meet – all at once and in one place – so many well-known experts in the fields of water and energy efficiency.
-Attendees learn about emerging products and installation practices and witness the exchange of views on new trends in the industry.
-Participants can hear ideas and approaches about emerging technologies coming to market; learn about innovative green plumbing and mechanical concepts; view presentations and energetic panel discussions; and engage in timely discussions on how the water utility, manufacturing, engineering and trade industries have found solutions through emerging technologies in the water-efficiency, plumbing and mechanical industries.
+Attendees learned about emerging products and installation practices and witness the exchange of views on new trends in the industry.
+Participants heard ideas and approaches about emerging technologies coming to market; learn about innovative green plumbing and mechanical concepts; view presentations and energetic panel discussions; and engage in timely discussions on how the water utility, manufacturing, engineering and trade industries have found solutions through emerging technologies in the water-efficiency, plumbing and mechanical industries.
 Watch promotional video

 • Water, sanitation and health